 lessons are prerequisite to this one.
 The first lesson is, "Why

-cosmic samyama.
+recently added on cosmic samyama.
 I realized a few months ago that I was

 automatically incorporating samyama into prayers and even routine thoughts

 and emotions.
-After a recent neck sprain, I was amazing to find that after a
+After a recent neck sprain, it was amazing to find that after a

 couple of days of easily feeling and releasing the painful symptoms in

 stillness, the discomfort was completely gone.
-In the past, similar injuries have lingered
+In the past, similar injuries

-have my attention, and I am actively promoting more research on yoga in the medical field.
+and I am actively promoting more research on yoga in the medical field.

-This knowledge is ancient and known, and all "complimentary and
+This knowledge is ancient and known, and all "complementary and

 alternative medicine" (CAM) approaches are probably based on similar

 principles.
 However, these work for some but not all.
 I wonder if it is the

 presence or absence of inner silence that determines if these therapies are

 effective in healing?
 But how many people have the patience and diligence to

 cultivate inner silence in deep meditation, even for the sake of healing?